aledlb8/temporos/README.md

 Temporos offers the following methods:

 - `scheduleTask(callback: function, interval: number, options?: object): symbol` - Schedules a task to run at the specified interval.
 Returns a unique task ID.
+- `scheduleCronTask(callback: function, interval: number, options?: object): symbol` - Schedules a task to run at the specified interval using cron.
+Returns a unique task ID.
 - `cancelTask(taskId: symbol): void` - Cancels a scheduled task.
 - `startConcurrencyMonitor(interval?: number): void` - Starts the concurrency monitor, which adjusts the maximum concurrency level based on system resource usage.
 The interval parameter - specifies how often to check system resource usage (default is 1000ms).
+- `stopConcurrencyMonitor(): void` - Stops the concurrency monitor.
 - `setMaxConcurrency(max: number): void` - Sets the maximum concurrency level for running tasks.
 - `getRunningTasks(): symbol[]` - Returns an array of task IDs for tasks that are currently running.
+- `prioritizeTask(taskId: symbol): void` - Add task to a prority queue.

 ## Contributing
 Contributions to Temporos are welcome!
 To contribute, please fork the repository and submit a pull request.